Casper aviation platoon Casper Platoon Story

 While in flight, the Crew Chief's main job is to aid the Pilot in navigating by keeping him informed of approaching aircraft and obstacles on landings and takeoffs.
 He also supervises the loading when the ship is carrying personnel or supplies to insure that it won't be so heavy as to seriously damage the aircraft.

 When air assaulting Infantrymen into unsecure territory, it is also his job to signal the men when it is time to leave the ship.
-And of course, both he and the Door Gunner handle the M-60 machine guns which are the Slick's only protection.
+And of course, both he and the Door Gunner handle the M-

 On one mission, Bravo and Charlie Companies of the 2nd Battalion were receiving heavy sniper fire from a woodline between their positions.
 They couldn't reach the enemy, so a Loach was called in to silence the snipers.
 In addition to firing the minigun, Sp5 Rick Canning of Memphis, Tn, was so effective at tossing out grenades, the Infantrymen asked later if the ship was armed with rockets.
 "Nope," replied the Pilot, "that was just my Crew Chief doing his job."